adrianlzt/cerebro/linux/dot_files.md

 Si vemos 'MM' es que tiene modificaciones locales.
 Si vemos 'M' es que hay ficheros en chezmoi más modernos que en nuestros dotfiles.

+The first column of output indicates the difference between the last state written by chezmoi and the actual state.
+The second column indicates the difference between the actual state and the target state, and what effect running chezmoi apply will have.

+A: added
+D: deleted
+M: modified
+R: run

 ## Config